dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 * All handler & job callbacks must be coroutine functions, i.e. you need to change `def callback(update, context)` to `async def callback(update, context)`.
 * the `run_async` parameter of the handlers was replaced by the `block` parameter, which has a similar functionality.
 More details on this can be found on [[this page|Concurrency]].
 * The method `Dispatcher.run_async` doesn't exist anymore.
 Something that comes close to its functionality is `Application.create_task` (more on `Application` below).
 More details on this can be found on [[this page|Concurrency]].
-* All methods that make calls coroutines or perform any I/O bound tasks are now coroutine functions.
+* All methods that make calls to coroutines or perform any I/O bound tasks are now coroutine functions.
 This includes all abstract methods of `BasePersistence`.
 Listing them all here would be too long.
 When in doubt, please consult the documentation at [ReadTheDocs](https://python-telegram-bot.readthedocs.io).

 ## Optional Dependencies